gdeitzler/Ologies_Analysis/README.md

 This simple script checks for duplicate episodes using the flags from earlier, and removes them from the dataset to get a simpler csv focused purely on the different, original episodes.

-From here, the final Ologies_Dataset.csv was cleaned up and then manually labeled with the branch of science label for each episode to get additional labels.
+From here, the final Ologies_Dataset.csv was cleaned up and then manually labeled with the branch of science label for each episode to get additional sorting labels.

+## Ologies Analysis R

+This file includes all of the R code used to visualize the curated dataset. ggplot2 is used to create plots to investigate differences in primary topic distribution, episode length, frequency, and patterns over time.